Bilevel methods for image reconstruction: Notation

 Ref. \citep{ghadimi:2018:approximationmethodsbilevel} shows that $\xhat(\params)$ is Lipschitz continuous in \params under the above assumptions, which intuitively states that the lower-level minimizer does not change too rapidly with changes in the hyperparameters.
 Further, $\uppergrad$ is Lipschitz continuous in \params with a Lipschitz constant, \Lf, that depends on many of the constants given above.

 The main theorems from \citep{ghadimi:2018:approximationmethodsbilevel} hold when the lower-level GD step size is $\sslower = \frac{2}{\Lg + \mug}$ and the upper-level step size satisfies $\ssupper \leq \frac{1}{\Lf}$.
-Then, the distance between the $\upperiter$th loss function value and the minimum loss function value, $\lfcn(\iter{\params}, \xhat(\iter{\params}) - \lfcn(\paramh, \xhat(\paramh))$, is bounded by a constant that depends on the starting distance from a minimizer (dependent on the initialization of \params and \vx), $Q_\ofcn$, \Cgw, the number of inner iterations, and the upper-level step size.
+Then, the distance between the $\upperiter$th loss function value and the minimum loss function value, $\lfcn(\iter{\params}, \xhat(\iter{\params})) - \lfcn(\paramh, \xhat(\paramh))$, is bounded by a constant that depends on the starting distance from a minimizer (dependent on the initialization of \params and \vx), $Q_\ofcn$, \Cgw, the number of inner iterations, and the upper-level step size.
 The bound differs for strongly convex, convex, and possibly non-convex upper-level loss functions. \tref{tab: BA deterministic bilevel complexity convexity scale} summarizes the sample complexity required to reach an $\epsilon$-optimal point in each of these scenarios.

 \citet{ji:2021:bileveloptimizationconvergence} proposed two methods for Bilevel Optimization that improve on the sample complexities from \citep{ghadimi:2018:approximationmethodsbilevel} for non-convex loss functions under similar assumptions.
-The first, ITD-BiO, uses the unrolled method for calculating the upper-level gradient (see \sref{sec: unrolled}).
-The second, AID-BiO, uses the minimizer method with the implicit function theory perspective (see \sref{sec: minimizer approach}). \tref{tab: deterministic bilevel complexity} summarizes the sample complexities \citep{ji:2021:bileveloptimizationconvergence}.
-Much of the computational advantage of ITD-BiO and AID-BiO is in improving the iteration complexity with respect to the condition number.
+The first, ITD-BiO (ITerative Differentiation), uses the unrolled method for calculating the upper-level gradient (see \sref{sec: unrolled}).
+The second, AID-BiO (Approximate Implicit Differentiation), uses the minimizer method with the implicit function theory perspective (see \sref{sec: minimizer approach}). \tref{tab: deterministic bilevel complexity} summarizes the sample complexities \citep{ji:2021:bileveloptimizationconvergence}.
+Much of the computational advantage of ITD-BiO and AID-BiO is in improving the iteration complexity with respect to the condition number (not shown in the summary table).

 One of the main computational advantages of the AID-BiO and IFT-BiO methods in \citep{ji:2021:bileveloptimizationconvergence} over the BA algorithm \aref{alg: ba} is a warm restart for the lower-level optimization.
 Although the hyperparameters change every outer iteration, the change is generally small enough that the stopping point of the previous lower-level descent is a better initialization than the noisy data (recall that \citep{ghadimi:2018:approximationmethodsbilevel} showed the lower-level minimizer is Lipschitz continuous in \params).
 One can account for this warm restart when using automatic differentiation tools (backpropagation) \citep{ji:2021:bileveloptimizationconvergence}.
 The caption for \aref{alg: ba} summarizes the other differences between BA and the BiO methods.